 2. Failure to incorporate.

 Although the majority of American businesses are sole proprietorships—meaning there’s no legal distinction between the business and the owner—this business structure has major disadvantages.
-By choosing to incorporate, your company becomes a separate legal entity that conducts business, generates incomes, and assumes its own tax and legal liabilities.
+By choosing to incorporate, your company becomes a separate legal entity that conducts business, generates income, and assumes its own tax and legal liabilities.
 Besides reducing your personal tax bill as an owner, incorporating can reduce the chance your personal assets (car, house, bank accounts) will be at risk if your company gets sued.

 Another common mistake is choosing the wrong business entity once you decide to incorporate.
-There are various business entities to choose from, such as: C corporation, S corporation, LLC, and nonprofit.
+There are various business entities to choose from, such as C corporation, S corporation, LLC, and nonprofit.
 Each corporate structure has different implications for expenses and procedures, legal liability, taxation, and fundraising, so consider your present and future requirements when making your decision.
 Consider speaking to both an attorney and a tax advisor to get the big picture on what’s best for you.